 The diagnosis gave me a name and a language to put to the yawning chasm within me, but it did not stop the hole from trying to swallow me.
 I spent the rest of February, the rest of that spring, clawing through darkness to get at the light.

 People who loved me planted themselves, like trees, alongside me, and let me use them as touchstones and as footholds.
 My parents, though they were as confused and as afraid of what was happening to me as I was, pressed back against my distorted reality.
 My friends, these sapling friendships that hadn’t been given time to bud, rose up like an old-growth forest, and gave me shelter.
-The love of a God who promised to know me better than I know myself embraced me, and then braced Himself against my fears.

 My recovery, my fight back to the surface, followed the seasons.
 Through the dull gray of February, when I felt dark and cold at deep, deep levels, into the ugly, melting renewal of March, until all of a sudden, I found myself awake and alive—and glad to be it—watching Seattle light herself up from the observation deck of the Space Needle.

-By the grace of God, with the help of family and friends and doctors, my anxiety—generalized anxiety and panic disorder—has fallen back.
+By the grace of god, with the help of family and friends and doctors, my anxiety—generalized anxiety and panic disorder—has fallen back.
 Not gone (I don’t think it will ever be gone), but what once was a wrecking ball is now a tapping, a reminder of what I need to be healthy, but no longer a thief coming to destroy.
 It’s been four Februaries since my illness tried to beat me down, and every year above that darkness is celebration and triumph.

 A wildest, February grace caught me in my free-fall, and lifted me back up.